lisitsyn/tapkee/README.md

 Supported platforms
 -------------------

-Tapkee is tested to be functional on Linux and Mac OS X platforms using GCC and Clang compilers.
+Tapkee is tested to be fully functional on Linux (ICC, GCC, Clang compilers) and Mac OS X (GCC and Clang compilers).

 Supported dimension reduction methods
 -------------------------------------